christosvlahos/Mercury-Perihelion/README.md

 Finally run ```./mercury``` to run the simulation.
 The ```main.cpp``` file uses the data structures containing position and velocity in x and y direction and the functions defined in ```functions.cpp``` and ```fun.h```.
 <br />
 To get the results 5 input parameters are needed:
+1. Eccentricity value
+2. Total simulation time in years
-1. GR correction parameter value
+3. GR correction parameter value
-2.
+4. Name of file to store coordinates of the orbit and times
+5. Name of file to store precession angles and their times